 The state provides free education and health care to all citizens It does not provide other welfare benefits such as social security payments, conditional cash transfers or food subsidies.
 Public servants, the military, employees of state-owned enterprises and some private sector employees do have access to pension programs, but the rural population and those in small-scale enterprises do not.
+The king gives the traditional gifts of kidu (land and citizenship) to some vulnerable persons on a regular basis.
 The most important social safety net in both rural and urban areas is the family.
 Obligations to look after kin are strong but may be weakening with urbanization.
 Local religious institutions may provide some assistance to individuals and communities while NGOs and external organizations sometimes give temporary relief for particular categories of the needy.
 In the Eleventh Five-Year Plan (2013-2018), the government has directed the Ministry of Labour to institute a social protection system involving a social protection policy and pension policy for the private sector.
+A draft policy has been circulated, but has not been discussed in parliament.